Day trips from Amsterdam: best places to visit

 Haarlem day trip canal cruise

-3. Day trips from Amsterdam to Leiden, The Hague and Rotterdam
+4. Day trips from Amsterdam to Leiden, The Hague and Rotterdam

 Leiden, an old city between Amsterdam and The Hague, is famous for its university, museums and glorious history.
 It’s also the place where Rembrandt was born.
 Today the city has almost 3,000 monuments and is often being called one large open-air museum.
 While walking through Leiden you’ll notice numerous poems painted on the buildings.
 The Wall Poems is a project in which more than 110 poems are written on the walls in the poet’s original language.
 You can plan your own route and find all poems in your language!

 In The Hague we recommend to take a walk though Binnenhof complex, the seat of the Dutch parliament, visit the Mauritshuis gallery and Escher in the Palace museum.
 After a long day it’s nice to watch the sunset at Scheveningen, the beach district of The Hague with a pier, a lighthouse, and a harbour.
-Catch by Simonis, an international seafood restaurant in the Marina with a wide assortment of daily catch can be a perfect spot for dinner.
+Catch by Simonis, an international seafood restaurant in the marina with a wide assortment of daily catch can be a perfect spot for dinner.

 For your day trips from Amsterdam you can travel to Leiden, The Hague or Rotterdam by direct Intercity train or join one of the guided tours from Amsterdam.